 Tips on protecting your car against the cold weather

-As you get ready for the cold weather in the forecast, experts are recommending you also prepare your car for the drop in temperatures in the forecast.
+As you get ready for the cold weather, experts are recommending you also prepare your car for the drop in temperatures in the forecast.

 Santiago Cazarez, the manager at Pueblo Tires & Services in Weslaco, said the cold weather will cause tires to lose air.